behrica/opencpu-clj/README.md

 An example usage to call R function "seq", with named parameters "from" and "to".
 It gets called in "json-rpc style", so returns Json, which gets coerced to a Clojure data structure (in this case a vector)

 Attention: This is not possible to do with all R functions.
-Some function result cannot be converted to Json by the OpenCPU server, and some json coming back cannot be converted to a Clojure datastructure.
+Most function results cannot be converted to Json by the OpenCPU server, and some json coming back cannot be converted to a Clojure datastructure.

 So in contrary to the "general" style, which always succeeds (given the parameter are ok, so R can do the call successfully), the Json style might fail to marshall the result back from the server.